-proposed in this paper might not always be sufficient to decide which integration mechanism to use.
-In addition, the list of presented integration approaches does not claim to be complete.
-However, the approaches and criteria shown in this paper can be used as a foundation that can be adapted and extended to fit specific requirements.
+The proposed evaluation criteria are not complete and may not be sufficient to choose an appropriate mechanism in special cases.
+Nevertheless, the approaches and criteria shown in this paper can be used as a foundation that can be adapted and extended to fit specific requirements.